CPNV-ES-BI1-RIA2-ETL-INTERNAL-SOURCE/INTERNAL-SOURCE-FRONT-END/README.md

 This will compile your project and store the build artifacts in the `dist/` directory.
 By default, the production build optimizes your application for performance and speed.

 ## Running end-to-end tests - https://angular.dev/tools/cli/end-to-end

+Playwright was chosen as the end-to-end testing framework especially for its ability to emulate mobile devices.

 For end-to-end (e2e) testing, run: